Howdju/howdju/premiser-ui/src/About.md

 # About Howdju

-Howdju is a platform to fight disinformation online premised upon three hypotheses:
+Howdju is a platform for countering misunderstanding based upon three hypotheses:

 1. We are more open to alternative perspectives when we share why we believe what we believe than when we are told what is correct or incorrect. (“How d’ya know that…?”)
-2. Doubt and resistance will persist until we we are confident that all sides have had an opportunity to present all perspectives and respond to others’ perspectives.
+2. Doubt and resistance will persist until we are confident that all sides have had an opportunity to present alternative perspectives and respond to others’ perspectives.
-3. We need an efficient way to evaluate new information, because fact-checking everything would take too much time.
+3. We need a human-centered aggregatator that focuses on the efficient transmission .

 Howdju is a personal project by [Carl Gieringer](https://twitter.com/carlgieringer)